FIWARE/tutorials.CRUD-Operations/README.md

 #### Response:

 Product `urn:ngsi-ld:Product:001` is "Beer" at 99 cents.
-The response is as
+The response is shown below:
-shown:

 ```json
 "Beer"